swhid/specification/Chapters/6_Qualified_identifiers.md

 ### 6.1.2 Bytes qualifier

 To overcome the limitations of the lines qualifier, the bytes qualifier allows to designate a byte range inside a content.
-The range can be a single integer, or a pair of integers separated by `-`.
+The range can be a single byte number, or a pair of byte numbers separated by `-`.
+Byte numbers start from 0.
+If the range is a single byte number, it designates the byte at that specific position.

 For example, `swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b;bytes=154-315`
 designates the same function `generate_intput_stream` as in the example above, but